ryanspletzer/ryanspletzer.github.io/_posts/2023-04-19-getting-burned.md

 [Google Glass](https://en.wikipedia.org/wiki/Google_Glass).

-This was no ordinary product release -- in order to get your hands on this elusive new piece of technology, you needed to enter the "Glass Explorer" program, and fork out a large cash buy-in to get in on the beta.
+This was no ordinary product release -- in order to get your hands on this elusive new piece of technology, you needed to enter the "Glass Explorer" program, and fork out a cash buy-in to get in on the beta.

 I wound up acquiring this device through that program, and it resulted in about two weeks of novelty and looking like a total dork, and the inception of a [colorful term](https://www.techopedia.com/definition/30095/glasshole) to describe